published in Zig Zag Lit Mag, Issue 3.

 I pulled into a spot in the post office parking lot, and he turned in next to me.
 A total klutz, I summoned all the gracefulness I could muster as I stepped out of my Chevy sedan.
 It was time to make a good impression now that I was face-to-face with my hippie.

 I couldn’t help but smile as he extended his hand.
 “I’m Fred,” he said, grinning.
-I said, “I’ve never known anyone so forward she’d wave hi to a stranger.
+“I’ve never known anyone so forward she’d wave hi to a stranger.
 Whatever made you do that?” he asked.

 A head taller than I, tattered jeans hung on his lean frame.
 He wore a light Army-surplus jacket.
 Then, he leaned back against his van.